JTWWilson/resources/Systems-and-Control/Materials.md

 |Beech|Hardwood|Light brown|Close-grained, hard, warps easily|Furniture, toys|
 |Elm|Hardwood|Light brown|Open/interlocking grain, tough, durable in water, resists splitting|Indoor and outdoor furniture|

-####Composite Woods
+####Manufactured Boards

-**Manufactured boards** - Man-made boards are those which are produced in factories.
+**Manufactured boards** are man-made boards are those which are produced in factories.
 They tend to have a uniform appearance, and have unique properties.
 It is often cheaper and easier to buy composites rather than natural wood.

 |Board|Appearance|Properties|Common Uses|
 |-----|------|----------|-----------|